 $client = new-object System.Net.WebClient $client.DownloadFile(“http://thewindowsclub.thewindowsclub.netdna-cdn.com/wp-content/upload/2016/Windows-Explorer-Process-Task-Manager-600x405.png”,“C:\Users\Digdarshan\Pictures\TWC\Task-Manager.png”)

-5. Now, copy the modified command and paste it in the PowerShell window.
+5. Now, copy the modified command and paste it into the PowerShell window.
 Hit Enter to download the file.

 6. That’s it!
 You can navigate to the download folder path to find your file stored there.